 - 1. Redevelopment of the Blithbury site will be supported for the following uses: - a. residential institutions (Use Class C2); - b. education or other community facilities (Use Class F1). - 2.
-Residential development (Use Class C3) will only be supported in exceptional circumstances, where the scheme includes significant measures to offset the unsustainable location including: - a. self-build housing to meet specific local need; - b. design and construction to fully or substantially achieve carbon neutrality; - c. half or more of the site forming green infrastructure, including landscape features to achieve biodiversity net gain and provide for local food growing. - 3.
-The design and layout of development should include the retention of mature trees in and around the site. - 4.
-Development of the site should demonstrate high standards of design, based on the specific site characteristics and context, meeting the requirements of Policy MR04.
+Residential development (Use Class C3) will only be supported in exceptional circumstances, where the scheme includes significant measures to offset the unsustainable location including: - a. design and construction to fully or substantially achieve carbon neutrality; - b. half or more of the site forming green infrastructure, including landscape features to achieve biodiversity net gain and provide for local food growing. - 3.
+The design and layout of development should include the retention of mature trees in the site unless it is demonstrated retention is not possible, for example, to achieve safe access.